-Recording King does a great job making vintage style instruments with modern twists.
-A perfect example is the LBL Starlight Series, that could easily be mistaken for a 50's style instrument if not for the light blue paint that adorns it's headpiece and body!
+Recording King is the best vintage banjo brand bringing a modern twists to this old time instrument.
+A perfect example is the LBL Starlight Series, that could easily be mistaken for a 50’s style instrument if not for the light blue paint that adorns it’s headpiece and body!

 Did we miss a brand you love?
 We’d love to hear about it!
 Comment below and let us know!